January 5, 2024

 Be sure to check out the suggested Huddle question at the bottom of this article to discuss this important topic with your students in class, if you feel it is appropriate.

-A California startup named Yondr has emerged as a new player in the debate on phones in the classroom.
+Yondr has emerged as a new player in the debate on phones in the classroom.
 Yondr produces magnetically sealed fabric pouches that lock up phones, offering a simple solution to the complex issue of tech distractions.
-Recently, these pouches have gained traction in schools across the U.S., prompting educators and schools to take notice of the role phones may play in the classroom.
+These pouches have gained traction in schools across the U.S., prompting educators and schools to take notice of the role phones may play in the classroom.

 Whether or not students use phones in school, they will use them outside of school.
 Dive deeper as we explore innovative solutions such as Yondr and #WinAtSocial, examining ways to strike a balance that harnesses the positive potential of technology.